vpoupet/myriad/README.md

 #### Section Slides

 `section` elements with the class `section` will be styled as (presentation) sections markers.
 These slides should only have a main title `h1` and optionally a subtitle `h2`.
-Sections are automatically counted and numbered in capital roman numerals before the title.
+Section number is added automatically in front of the title (in roman numerals) but each section should be preceded by a `.section-counter` element (an empty `div`) to increment the counter correctly (this is to avoid resorting to Javascript but it is required to have an element outside of the `.section` slide because counter are not incremented for elements that are not displayed)

 #### Single Slides